 Today, the cultural legacy of colonialism lives on in how we view theology:

-We can hardly find these prejudices against Africa voiced anywhere where in Christian history until we get to the nineteenth century, especially to the writings of the French Enlightenment, German idealism and British empiricism.
+We can hardly find these prejudices against Africa voiced anywhere in Christian history until we get to the nineteenth century, especially to the writings of the French Enlightenment, German idealism and British empiricism.
 It was not until [then] that these prejudices became so standardized that they were accepted without question by educated Westerners-and by Western educated Africans.

 Ibid., Loc.
 555-557

 In an era where Europe was casting off the vestiges of tradition and claiming an unbiased, “scientific” worldview, real Christianity became an intellectual property of Europe.
 Good ideas were emphasized as primarily European.
 Augustine became a Latin theologian.
 Athanasius and Anthony were assumed to be working from their Greek intellectual inheritance.
-Anything good that they wrote was suppposed to have come from their Western sensibilities; any anything that was obscure or odd was a product of unenlightened, superstitious nonsense that Europeans were fighting against.
+Anything good that they wrote was supposed to have come from their Western sensibilities; anything that was obscure or odd was a product of unenlightened, superstitious nonsense that Europeans were fighting against.

 Orthodoxy was redefined and reframed to fit the presiding worldview, and some of the diverse voices of the early Christians were whitewashed.

 There’s something to be gained by seeing the famous theologians of the past for the diverse people that they were.
 That doesn’t necessarily mean we need to completely redefine the way we read them!
 If we try to wrap their faith around their ethnicity, we could end up creating the same kind of ethnocentric faith that the enlightenment brought us.
 We might be tempted to think about Augustine in terms of how African he was, or to have conversations about Anthony as primarily an Egyptian thinker.
 That’s all well and good, but both men would much rather be weighed by a more important measure: in terms of the truth that they were a witness to.
 Oden put it well: